| Panzer Grenadier: Indian Unity

 6 September 1948

 The Indian Army force's pursuit of the Razakar militia over the border brought them into contact with Hyderabad's regular army.
-The Indians would later contend that the Hyderabadis had full knowledge of the Razakar raid; the Hyderabadis never had to opportunity to confirm or deny the charge.
+The Indians would later contend that the Hyderabadis had full knowledge of the Razakar raid; the Hyderabadis never had an opportunity to confirm or deny the charge.
 In any event, when the Indians ran into a regular Hyderabad force, fighting immediately broke out.

 Note: This scenario uses boards from Eastern Front.